-- directly or indirectly make an asset available to, or for the benefit of, a designated person or entity;2 or - use or deal with an asset, or allow or facilitate another person to use or deal with an asset, that is owned or controlled by a designated person or entity.3 key Russian political figures such as President Putin, Foreign Minister Lavrov and Defence Minister Shoigu, Prime Minister Mikhail Mishustin, Internal Affairs Minister Vladimir Kolokoltsev,5 Russian First Deputy Prime Minister Belousov and Deputy Prime Minister Chernyshenko;6
+- directly or indirectly make an asset available to, or for the benefit of, a designated person or entity; or - use or deal with an asset, or allow or facilitate another person to use or deal with an asset, that is owned or controlled by a designated person or entity.

-The effect of declaration is that declared persons are unable to travel to, enter or remain in Australia.4 s 6(b), Autonomous Sanctions Regulations 2011.
+The effect of declaration is that declared persons are unable to travel to, enter or remain in Australia.

-As of 28 September 2023, the Autonomous Sanctions (Designated Persons and Entities and Declared Persons - Russia and Ukraine) List 2014 ("Sanctions List") lists more than 1,000 designated and declared persons and more than 100 designated entities.
+As of 14 December 2023, the Autonomous Sanctions (Designated Persons and Entities and Declared Persons - Russia and Ukraine) List 2014 ("Sanctions List") lists more than 1,000 designated and declared persons and more than 100 designated entities.
 Those listed include Ukrainian, Russian, Belarussian and Iranian individuals and entities, including: